 So these do exist, and I can namedrop several that work quite well.
 They’re water bottles that include a filtration or purification system contained entirely within the bottle, meaning all you have to do is fill up and drink.

 - Lifesaver Bottle: $200; filter and purifier; very cost-effective over the long run.
-Reviewed here.

 - Katadyn MyBottle: $50; filter and purifier; fairly cost-effective and very simple.
-Reviewed here.

 - The Grayl: $70 for a filter version, $40 more for a purifier; fairly cost effective and very classy.
-Reviewed here.

 - Sawyer Water Bottle Filter: (pictured) $60; filter only; extremely cost effective.

 Different people would benefit from different options, but for the most part, purification (which includes virus removal) isn’t important unless you’re in developing countries.
+Check out a more thorough review of these options here.

 My complaint had more to do with the fact that these options are relatively new, and that I’ve had problems with other models, and it would have been easy to design it correctly, but they didn’t.
 The above options are solid.